sonic2kk/steamtinkerlaunch/README.md

 - `WAITEDITOR`: wait `WAITEDITOR` seconds for a keypress to open the texteditor `STLEDITOR` with the game config; **can be overridden in the gameconfig**
 - `PROTONDB`: set `PROTONDB` to 1 to also directly open the protondb page](https://www.protondb.com/) for the game in your $BROWSER when starting the editor `STLEDITOR`
 - `BROWSER`: the browser used to open PROTONDB
+- `CUSTOMLAUNCHID`: SteamAppId where the custom game launcher is triggered
 - `RUN_NYRNA`: set to 1 to enable nyrna while game is running
 - `TOGGLEWINDOWS`: toggle visibility of all open windows on start/stop
 - `PDBURL`: protondb base url - for optional `PROTONDB`